Frank-Gu-Lab/infrno/README.md

 <br>
 <img src="figures/misc/workflow.png" width="100%" height="100%">

 In this work, we developed a framework for modelling the interactions that result between large molecule systems to inform biomaterial design.
 In addition to modelling structure-activity, the framework identifies "undervalued" ligand sites as engineering design opportunities to unlock receptor interaction.
 The input data and feature descriptors are obtained from experimental screening with [DISCO-NMR](https://pubs.acs.org/doi/10.1021/acs.biomac.1c00944).
-Any receptor-ligand interaction dataset generated from DISCO-NMR screening can be analyzed equivalently with INFRNO.
+Any receptor-ligand interaction dataset generated from DISCO-NMR screening 🕺 can be analyzed equivalently with INFRNO 🔥.

 --------